An Authentic Baltimore Branding Photographer

 The Path to This Moment

-For a decade, I photographed editorial assignments in New York City, portraits for National Magazines of CEOs and artists as well as advertising campaigns for national brands.
-I worked with renowned portrait photographers like Joyce Tenneson and other masters, learning from them.
-My work continues to have an editorial element to it, showing up to unfamiliar environments, connecting quickly with subjects, and capturing authentic moments that revealed character and tells their story.
+For a decade, I photographed editorial assignments in New York City, portraits for national magazines of CEOs and artists as well as advertising campaigns for national brands.
+I had the pleasure of working with renowned portrait photographers like Joyce Tenneson and other masters, learning from them.
+My work continues to have an editorial feel to it, where I show up to unfamiliar environments, connect quickly with subjects, and capture authentic moments that revealed character and tells their story.

 Magazine photography taught me something crucial: the best portraits happen when subjects can forget they’re being photographed.
 When they’re simply being, rather than performing.

-And with that editorial career, I was teaching.
-25 years as a design and marketing professor, helping students and professionals understand how visual communication shapes perception, drives decisions, and builds credibility.
+And along with that editorial career, I was teaching design and marketing courses, helping students and professionals understand how visual communication shapes perception, drives decisions, and builds credibility.

 I realized that in the personal branding space, these two worlds could drive success better together.